 There is a lot to choose from in their Assets app and I do recommend you to use it, in case you’re feeling like trying and experimenting with new things.

 How can you install and use these materials in Clip Studio?
-It is actually very easy!
-Just look for the material you want and download it.
-You can now find your new material on the ‘Material Menu’ to the right side of your screen and it’s ready to use!
+To install and use materials in Clip Studio Paint look for the material you want and download it.
+You can now find your new material on the ‘Material Menu’ on the right side of your screen, and it’s ready to use!

-Of course, there’s a lot more to it than this and if you’re still not used to Clip Studio Paint, I describe in detail and guide you through how to use the Asset app, create an account for it, search, download and use your materials!
+If you’re still not used to Clip Studio Paint, I’ll guide you on how to use the Asset app, create an account for it, search, download, and use your materials!

 How To Install Materials In Clip Studio Paint